List of awards and nominations received by Tabu: Filmfare Awards

 Established in 1954, the Filmfare Awards are presented annually by The Times Group to members of the Hindi film industry.

 Filmfare Awards South

 The Filmfare Awards South is the South Indian segment of the annual Filmfare Awards, presented by The Times Group to honour both artistic and technical excellence of professionals in the South Indian film industry.
 The awards are separately given for Kannada, Tamil, Telugu and Malayalam films.

 Indian Film Festival of Melbourne

 The Indian Film Festival of Melbourne (IFFM) is an annual Indian film festival based in Melbourne, Australia.
 It is presented by Film Victoria and the State Government of Victoria, and produced by Mind Blowing Films, a Melbourne-based distributor of Indian cinema across Australia and New Zealand.

 International Indian Film Academy Awards

 The International Indian Film Academy Awards (shortened as IIFA) is an annual international event organised by the Wizcraft International Entertainment Pvt.
 Ltd. to honour excellence in the Hindi cinema.

+Maharashtra State Film Awards

+The Maharashtra State Film Awards are awarded by the Government of Maharashtra's Ministry of Cultural Affairs division for achievements in the Marathi cinema.
+Tabu has received one award.